jperezdealgaba/osh-guide/Test_and_development_guide.md

 - Are all tests passing?
 - Are all lines perfoming the intended function?
-- For all exceptions added, did we test raising them to make sure they exception handling work as expected?
+- For all exceptions added, did we test raising them to make sure the exception handling work as expected?

 **Styling**
 - Do the code stick to the styling guide?